Password Master Help

 Change Item Name

-Double-click on the item, or move mouse over the item name on the top of right panel, then click Modify to open a window to set item name.
+Double-click on the item, or move mouse over the item name on the top of right panel, then click to open a window to set item name.

 Change Program, Username, Password